mdelsole/brain-nexus/brain-architecture/overview/index.markdown

 The **cell body**, sometimes called the *soma*, is the center of the cell.
 It contains the nucleus, which contains the genes of the cell and is where the cell's proteins are synthesized.
 Flowing into the cell body are **dendrites**, which are the main structure for receiving incoming signals from other neurons.
 Flowing out of the cell body is the **axon**.
 The axon usually extends some distance  from the cell body (from 0.1 mm up to 2 m) and delivers signals to other neurons.

 A **synapse** is the connection from one neuron to another.
 They are made up of two parts: The *pre-synaptic* terminal, emerging from the ends of the axon, and the *post-synaptic* dendrite.
 The pre-synaptic neuron's axon sends a signal down the synaptic terminal, while the post-synaptic neuron's dendrites recieve that signal.
+They meet each other at a junction called the **synaptic cleft**.
 The pre-synaptic neuron will send signals to many different post-synaptic neurons, just as the post-synaptic neuron will recieve signals from many different pre-synaptic neurons.

 These electirc signals delivered between neurons are called **action potentials**.
 They are triggered near the base of the axon in an area called the *initial segment*, and propagate down the axon, being sent to all the connected post-synaptic neurons.